Saint Paul Daycare Abuse Lawyers

 Whenever your child is in physical danger, you can call 9-1-1 to report it to the police.
 They can investigate and get your child out of harm’s way.

 It is also important to report what happened to the Department of Human Services.
 They can begin an investigation that may provide valuable evidence in a civil claim for damages.

 Call a Saint Paul Daycare Abuse Lawyer to Discuss Your Claim

-For more than 20 years representing Minnesota injury victims, our legal team has obtained over $150 million in compensation.
+For more than 20 years representing Minnesota injury victims, our legal team has obtained $300 million in compensation.

 Our team of investigators, paralegals and support staff is prepared to go to work pursuing justice and fair compensation.
 We understand how devastating daycare abuse can be and how important compensation can be as families work through the damages they have experienced.

 Your consultation is free of charge and comes with no obligation to take legal action.
 If you hire our firm, there will be no upfront fees for our services.
 We do not get paid unless you get paid first.

 TSR Injury Law: (612) TSR-TIME.
 We are here to help.